google-gemini/gemma-cookbook/README.md

     Based on [Griffin](https://arxiv.org/abs/2402.19427) architecture\
     For a variety of text generation tasks
   * [ShieldGemma](https://ai.google.dev/gemma/docs/shieldgemma)\
-    For evaluating the safety of text prompt input and text output responses against a set of defined safety policies
+    Fine-tuned for evaluating the safety of text prompt input and text output responses against a set of defined safety policies
   * [DataGemma](https://ai.google.dev/gemma/docs/datagemma)\
-    Using Data Commons to address AI hallucinations
+    Fine-tuned for using Data Commons to address AI hallucinations

 You can find the Gemma models on the Hugging Face Hub, Kaggle, Google Cloud Vertex AI Model Garden, and [ai.nvidia.com](https://ai.nvidia.com).